martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 [I wonder if they’re even genuine](https://www.nytimes.com/wirecutter/blog/amazon-counterfeit-fake-products/); would a brand like Beco Technics <i>really</i> overlook such an obvious flaw, or have the drivers been swapped for different ones?
 I really don’t know.

-I really don’t have faith in these, so I’ll simply have to return them.
+I don’t have a whole lot of faith in these, so I’ll simply have to return them.
 I may well try the Cousins set&nbsp;— these ones come with a nice little stand and work out slightly cheaper.

 <!-- <font style="color:#555555;"> -->
 <center>